-iPad 3 said to feature same pricing, storage capacities as iPad 2Alex Wagner - Deputy Managing Editor, News Desk
+iPad 3 said to feature same pricing, storage capacities as iPad 2Alex Wagner - Editorial Director of News and Content

 We're less than a week out from the event at which Apple is expected to debut the iPad 3, and now a report has surfaced claiming to have information on the pricing and storage capacities of the new tablet.
 Some rumors surfaced earlier this week suggesting that the iPad 3 could see a price bump of $70-$80, but a source going by the name Mr. X has told 9to5 Mac that the iPad 3 will retain the same pricing structure as the iPad 2.
 Additionally, the tipster says that the new iPad will also feature the same 16GB, 32GB and 64GB storage capacities as the current model.